fabioedoardoluigialberto/mtg_deck_simulator/README.md

 # For developers
 For now, cards are just int numbers.
 One could easily extend the simulator by creating a `Card` object with all sorts of features and introduce game rules to determine whether cards can be played or not.
-The card catalogue can be retrieved from the available Magic: The Gathering API project https://docs.magicthegathering.io/
+The card catalogue can be retrieved from the available Magic: The Gathering API project https://docs.magicthegathering.io/ using the Python wrapper https://github.com/MagicTheGathering/mtg-sdk-python.

 # Notes
-This is the a Python based, open source, unofficial and certainly the most stupid MTG game engine I'm aware of.
+This is a Python based, open source, unofficial and certainly the most stupid MTG game engine I'm aware of.
-This is certainly not a full blown MTG simulator (yet?).
+It is certainly not a full blown MTG simulator (yet?).
 For that, you may want to have a look at https://www.slightlymagic.net/wiki/List_of_MTG_Engines The only other Python based open source software I found is supposed to be here https://www.slightlymagic.net/forum/viewtopic.php?f=23&t=2113 but the project seem to have disappeared from BitBucket.